gaurav-12/gaurav-12/README.md

 ## Some 🗝 Points
 - 🔭 I’m currently working on Mobile Application Development with, React Native and Flutter.
-- 👯 I’m looking to collaborate on any ✨Awesome Project.
+- 👯 I’m looking to collaborate on any ✨Project from which I can learn.
 - 🤔 I’m looking for help with 2️⃣0️⃣2️⃣0️⃣.
-- 💬 Ask me about 🤷‍♂️anything (will try Googling it).
+- 💬 Ask me about 🤷‍♂️anything (will try Googling it). <br/>
+  - 😑 Okay, to be specific, Mobile, Web development, Front and Back End, or anything related to Designing(Software, Approach).
 - 😄 Pronouns: He/Him/His
 - ⚡ Fun fact: 🔃